nasrodrigo/building-map/README.md

 Logging in as a `user`, the user can search for a person, and the map will show where that person can be found in the building, but the user is not allowed to insert a person on the map, on the other hand, as an` admin`, the user is allowed to search and insert people on the map.

 ## How to input a person on the map?
-with a double click on the location on the map where the person can be found, a form will open in the upper right corner of the screen, the user must fill in this form and submit it, then a new person is inserted and can be found by the bar search.
+With a double click on the location on the map where the person can be found, a form will open in the upper right corner of the screen, the user must fill in this form and submit it, then a new person is inserted and can be found by the bar search.

 # Getting Started with Building Map 🚀